paulirom/CodeClub/content/post/gtsummary.markdown.20230620.md

 ---
-title: gtsummary code club 21.7.23
+title: Createcreate manuscript-ready tables with gtsummary
 subtitle: Using the gtsummary package to create manuscript-ready tables
 author: Stella Glasmacher
 date: 2023-06-21